apache/skywalking-infra-e2e/docs/en/setup/Configuration-File.md

 If you want to import docker image from private registries, there are several ways to do this:
 1. Using `imagePullSecrets` to pull images, [please take reference from document](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials).
-2. Using `kind-import-images` to load images from host.
+2. Using `kind.import-images` to load images from host.
    ```yaml
    kind:
       import-images: